 It feels like chaos, and if you try to fight it, or control it, it will overwhelm you.
 Better to let the chaos take hold of you, and, like the sturdy flow of the Nile, sweep you along.

-Where to Go in Cairo
+What to do in Cairo

 Flying in and out of the Cairo airport makes it easy for you to bookend your Egypt holiday with days in the capital, and out of the many activities, I’ve chosen three that I think give a good sampling of Cairo’s offerings if you’ve only got a limited time to spend in the city proper.